Unity-Technologies/FPSSample/Documentation/SourceCode.md

 ### SpectatorCam
 Controls a replicated player camera, that can be controlled by the spectator.
 This can be used to test control of non-character units and is currently in a pretty hacky state.

+## ECS
+All (almost) game-code is implemented using ECS systems, but in what we call _mixed-mode_.
+As we depend on functionality that is not yet implemented in ECS we still base our code around GameObjects and MonoBehaviors - but we try to spice things up with some entities and data components.
+We also opted for manually updating all systems as it gives us complete control over update order and is required when systems needed to be updated multiple times per frame (as in client side prediction).
+But expect more and more game code to go _pure_ ECS as we move along.